 The United States District Court for the District of Colorado is soliciting a vendor to provide substance abuse and/or mental health treatment services.
-A Vendor must be capable of providing services within a geographic area encompassing Mesa County.
+A Vendor must be capable of providing services within a geographic area encompassing the Metro Denver area.

 As a result of this solicitation the Government intends to enter into a Blanket Purchase Agreement (BPA).
-For this BPA, one vendor is needed to provide the required services.
+For this BPA, one to two vendors are needed to provide the required services.
 The Government reserves the right to award to a single vendor.